mashharuki/x402-sample/mcp/README.md

 ## Prerequisites

+### For Local Development

 - Node.js v20+ (install via [nvm](https://github.com/nvm-sh/nvm))
 - pnpm v10 (install via [pnpm.io/installation](https://pnpm.io/installation))
-- A running x402 server (you can use the example express server at `examples/typescript/servers/express`)
+- A running x402 server (you can use the example express server at `servers/express`)
 - A valid Ethereum private key for making payments
 - Claude Desktop with MCP support

+### For Docker

+- Docker and Docker Compose (install via [docs.docker.com/get-docker](https://docs.docker.com/get-docker/))
+- A running x402 server (you can use the Docker-based express server)
+- A valid Ethereum private key for making payments
+- Claude Desktop with MCP support

 ## Setup

+### Option 1: Local Development

 1. Install and build all packages from the typescript examples root: